 In the Spring and Autumn Period (771–476 BC), Ancient Tao belonged to the Jin Kingdom, and later to the Zhao Kingdom.
 The county system replaced the manor system when the First Emperor of Qin unified China in 221 BC.
 Ancient Tao was then set as a county town and its name was changed to Pingtao.

 In the early Northern Wei Dynasty (220–280 AD), Pingtao was renamed Pingyao to avoid the pronunciation “Tao”, because the emperor of the time was named Tuoba Tao.
 According to ancient rules, the name of an emperor, high official, head of a family, or elder of a clan was regarded as taboo by his subjects or juniors.

 The History of Pingyao's City Wall

-The magnificent wall has been standing there for 600 years through the flames of war and natural weathering.
-Glints and flashes of swords and spears, and flames and explosions of war all have become things of history.
+The magnificent wall has been standing there for over 600 years through the flames of war and natural weathering.
+Glints and flashes of swords and spears as well as flames and explosions of war all have become things of the past.
 The military function of the strong and high city wall has become redundant.

 Now, the old wall presents to later generations a reminder of the changing dynasties and the events that occurred in the past three thousand years.